Skip to main content

 img = cv2.cvtColor(img, cv2.COLOR_RGB2BGR)

-In some cases, the imread function's performance in reading JPG format images can be slow.
-This is because OpenCV uses the libjpeg library to read JPG format images, and libjpeg itself is not very efficient.
+In some cases, the imread function reads JPG images very slowly.
+This is because OpenCV uses the libjpeg library to read JPG images, and libjpeg is not particularly efficient.

-Here, we introduce the TurboJPEG package, an alternative to libjpeg with better performance.
-We can use TurboJPEG to accelerate the reading of JPG format images.
+To address this, we introduce the TurboJPEG package, which is an alternative to libjpeg and offers better performance.

 sudo apt install libturbojpeg exiftool